SURF-ML/Snellius-AI-Guide/2-single-gpu/README.md

 ...
 ```

 Congratulations!
 You have run your first training job on Snellius.
-The next chapters will explain how to scale up this training run to use multiple gpus on multiple nodes.

  ### Table of contents